Kids Program - Health and Safety Information

 - We maintain a 1:6 instructor to student ratio.

-- All equipment (paddle, board wetsuit, lifejacket) will be and assigned to each child so they will be handling their own equipment the entire week of camp.
+- All equipment (paddle, board, leash, wetsuit, PFD) will be assigned to each child so they will be handling their own equipment the entire week of camp.

 - Times for launching, landing, and changing will be staggered to allow for appropriate physical (social) distancing.